 Little did I know the light and shadows are often created in post-processing using a technique called dodge and burn.
 It's a darkroom technique developed since the days of film cameras and has now been adopted into the digital workflow.

 Digital dodge and burn is typically done by painting the image with a white and a black brush to accentuate the highlights and the shadows.
-You can use it to do digital light painting too, like what I explained in this blog post.

 Normally, you dodge and burn on a layer without layer mask.
 While this is common, it's not the most efficient way - you always have to pay attention to where to dodge or burn to avoid applying the wrong adjustment in the wrong area.